Waterline Square: Architecture

-The developers took the unusual step of hiring a different architect, as well as a different interior designer, for each building.
+The developers took the unusual step of hiring a different architect and a different interior designer for each building.
+Architectural firms Richard Meier & Partners, Kohn Pedersen Fox, and Rafael Viñoly respectively designed One, Two, and Three Waterline Square.
 James Linsley, president of GID, described the buildings as "almost like cousins...They communicate with each other architecturally."

 One Waterline Square

 One Waterline Square contains 272 units, split between 56 condos and 216 rentals.
 The interiors of the units were designed by Champalimaud Design in either white or natural finishes.
 The building's defining feature is a 12-story, sail-shaped facade extension above the building's entrance in the northeast corner.
 The building's main facade is composed of clear reflective glass designed to interact with the Hudson River.
-However, the west facade is composed of gray brick to pay tribute to the historic brick-clad IRT Powerhouse adjacent to the building.
-The same side of the building features a porte-cochère entrance from West 59th Street for condominium owners.
+However, the west facade is composed of gray brick as a tribute to the historic brick-clad IRT Powerhouse adjacent to the building.
+The same side of the building features a porte-cochère entrance from 59th Street for condominium owners.